MeiKatz/pdfjs-docs/README.md

 # Documentation of the core of Mozilla's PDF.js library
 ## Operations
 ### Preliminary mark
 The list of operations contains all operations as defined in the PDF Specification that are used in PDF.js, aside with the operations that are only defined by PDF.js.
-The first group of operations show the operator, operands and describtion as defined in the PDF Specification.
+The first group of operations show the operator, operands and description as defined in the PDF Specification.
 In the second group I tried to describe the operations as good as possible.

 ### Overview
 #### General graphics state